 - Decrease in blood pressure

-- Significant overall additive effect of the sex hormones (estrogen / progesterone / testosterone) and hGH resulting in dramatic improvements in body composition and functioning
+- Significant overall additive effect of estrogen, progesterone, testosterone and hGH resulting in dramatic improvements in body composition and functioning

 High-profile Hollywood celebrities boast that using hormone modulation, including human growth hormone (hGH), has them looking better and feeling better.
 Praising hormone modulation as a way to stay healthy as long as one can, enthusiasm is growing for an anti-aging revolution, with hGH and vitamins as its focus.

-HGH is produced by the body in the pituitary gland, and, as we age, the body’s natural hGH levels begin to drop (around the age of 30 or so).
-Advocates claim that supplementing the waning levels of our own hGH with injections of bioengineered human growth hormone restores the body’s ability to grow muscle tissue, increases bone density, restores energy, enhances memory, and instills a sense of well-being.
+HGH is produced by the body in the pituitary gland, and, as we age, the body’s natural hGH levels begin to drop around the age of 30.
+Advocates claim that supplementing the waning levels of our own hGH with injections of bio-engineered human growth hormone restores the body’s ability to grow muscle tissue, increases bone density, restores energy, enhances memory, and instills a sense of well-being.
 In other words, it brings one back to the level of age 30 or so.

-Generally, an anti-aging program begins with a comprehensive evaluation of nutritional, metabolic, immune and hormonal functions.
+Generally, a hormone replacement therapy program begins with a comprehensive evaluation of nutritional, metabolic, immune and hormonal functions.
 The preliminary diagnostics can reveal deficiencies in a number of areas—early signs of osteoporosis, thyroid conditions, blood-sugar imbalances, etc, and regimens are then prescribed to correct these deficiencies.
 Depending upon the patient’s particular medical needs, the program may include hGH.

 Despite internet or advertising scams offering inexpensive sprays or pill forms of hGH, the hormone is potent only when injected.
 In combination with other anti-aging medical protocols, it has been shown to lower blood pressure, build lean muscle, decrease body fat, improve skin tone, heighten sexual potency, and ensure restful sleep.
 Some advocates have said that it also thickens hair and sharpens vision, but these are anecdotal accounts.
 Skeptics point out that the potential side-effects include joint discomfort, carpal tunnel syndrome, fluid retention, and insulin resistance.
 These problems, however, are generally from larger doses and corrected by simply adjusting the patient’s dosage.
 Other critics are concerned about “putting things into our body that aren’t naturally there.”
 Dr. Ronald Klatz, head of the American Academy of Anti-Aging Medicine (A4M), gets exasperated with such nay-sayers.
 “This is something that we have studied” and “has been in clinical use for the last 50 years.
 There are tens of thousands, if not hundreds of thousands, of people who have received growth hormone—whether they are children or adults.”